François-Noël Babeuf: Arrest and execution

 Babeuf's song "Dying of Hunger, Dying of Cold" (Mourant de faim, mourant de froid), set to a popular tune, began to be sung in cafés, with immense applause.
 Reports circulated that the disaffected troops of the French Revolutionary Army in the camp of Grenelle were ready to join an insurrection against the government.
-The bureau central had accumulated through its agents (notably ex-captain Georges Grisel, who was initiated into Babeuf’s society) evidence of a conspiracy (later called the "Conspiracy of Equals") for an armed uprising fixed for 22 Floréal, year IV (11 May 1796), which involved Jacobins and leftists.
+The bureau central had accumulated through its agents (notably ex-captain Georges Grisel, who was initiated into Babeuf's society) evidence of a conspiracy (later called the Conspiracy of Equals) for an armed uprising fixed for 22 Floréal, year IV (11 May 1796), which involved Jacobins and leftists.

 The Directory thought it time to react.
 On 10 May Babeuf, who had taken the pseudonym Tissot, was arrested.
 Many of his associates were gathered by the police on order from Lazare Carnot: among them were Augustin Alexandre Darthé and Philippe Buonarroti, the ex-members of the National Convention, Robert Lindet, Jean-Pierre-André Amar, Marc-Guillaume Alexis Vadier and Jean-Baptiste Drouet, famous as the postmaster of Sainte-Menehould who had arrested Louis XVI during the latter's Flight to Varennes, and now a member of the Directory's Council of Five Hundred.
 The government crackdown was extremely successful.
 The last issue of the Tribun appeared on 24 April, although René-François Lebois in the L'Ami du peuple tried to incite the soldiers to revolt, and for a while there were rumours of a military uprising.

 Babeuf and his accomplices were to be tried at the newly created high court at Vendôme.
 When the prisoners were removed from Paris on 10 and 11 Fructidor (27 August and 28 August 1796), there were tentative efforts at a riot hoping to rescue the prisoners, but these were easily suppressed.
 On 7 September 1796, 500 or 600 Jacobins tried to rouse the soldiers at Grenelle but also failed.
 The trial was held at Vendôme beginning on 20 February 1797.
-Although more important people were involved in the conspiracy, the government depicted Babeuf as the leader.
-His own vanity played into their hands.
+Although several people were involved in the conspiracy, the government depicted Babeuf as the leader.
 On 7 Prairial (26 May 1797) Babeuf and Darthé were condemned to death; some of the prisoners, including Buonarroti, were deported; the rest, including Vadier and his fellow-conventionals, were acquitted.
 Drouet managed to escape, according to Paul Barras, with the connivance of the Directory.
 Babeuf and Darthé were guillotined the next day at Vendôme, 8 Prairial (27 May 1797), without appeal.
 Babeuf's body was transported and buried in a mass grave in the Vendôme's old cemetery of the Grand Faubourg, in Loir-et-Cher.